LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

-\paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Hallucinations and Incomplete Responses: } LLMs occasionally produce erroneous or fictitious content, a major issue that has been outlined in several academic studies \cite{tang_evaluating_2023, alkaissi_artificial_2023}.
-This challenge surfaced in six interviews.
-For instance, P1 recounted instances where ChatGPT fabricated responses: ``\textit{There were some things that were surprising in a bad way, like it would make up papers.
-It would hallucinate paper names and authors.}'' Another participant, P11, highlighted ChatGPT's failure to provide sources for its responses, noting the importance of human expertise and the using reliable, up-to-date information: ``\textit{[People's] knowledge is probably more up to date.
-No, nobody is always 100\% up-to-date, but you can trust it a little bit more, or if they have experience with the library, then I would trust a person's experience more than whatever ChatGPT is drawing from. [...]
+\item \textbf{Demonstrating Best Coding Practices:} Two participants highlighted how LLMs helped them learn how to write code more efficiently and elegantly by observing the generated code and incorporating LLMs' suggestions. \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Hallucinations and Incomplete Responses: } This challenge surfaced in six interviews.
+For instance, P1 recounted instances where ChatGPT fabricated responses: \textit{There were some things that were surprising in a bad way, like it would make up papers.
+It would hallucinate paper names and authors.}'' Another participant, P11, highlighted ChatGPT's failure to provide sources for its responses, noting the importance of human expertise: \textit{[People's] knowledge is probably more up to date [...]
 ChatGPT really does not cite its information.
 I think maybe Bard started citing stuff.
-Citations are very helpful.}'' Additionally, P5 mentioned encountering disrupted answers midway, possibly due to server connectivity issues: ``\textit{I have run into issues where I tried to generate like a lot of code, and then it would just stop halfway through because of a slow connection, or just the plan that I have for it, and then I would ask it to finish, and then it just sort of forgets what it was doing.}''
+Citations are very helpful.}'' \item \textbf{Limited Knowledge and Datasets:} Five participants shared that LLMs have limited knowledge and datasets.
+For instance, P9 shared that despite extensive efforts and careful prompt engineering, ChatGPT failed to provide an answer, requiring him to hire a JavaScript subcontractor.